Counselling Provision

 How quickly can I get help?

-If you would like to find out more about the service, or the counselling we offer, or to arrange to receive counselling then please contact Patty Everitt by phone on 07768 869 551 or by email at counselling@newcastle.anglican.orgAn enquiry is treated confidentially and does not commit you to continue.
-Patty will respond to your enquiry within 48 hours and usually within 24 hours.
+If you would like to find out more about the service, or the counselling we offer, or to arrange to receive counselling then please contact Simon Rose at counselling@newcastle.anglican.orgAn enquiry is treated confidentially and does not commit you to continue.

-She will then arrange to speak to you at a time that is convenient for you.
-The conversation normally takes around 30 minutes, gives you the opportunity to say what is happening for you and to ask any questions you may have, and for Patty to get an idea of how we might be able to help.
+We will arrange to speak to you at a time convenient for you with the initial conversation lasting around 30 minutes, giving you the opportunity to share what is happening and ask any questions.

 We aim for you to have your initial appointment with a counsellor arranged within 10 days of that initial conversation.
 Again, usually this is arranged much more quickly.